The story of Sunflower

 *’Sunflower Books’ and the ‘Landscapes’ Series are registered trademarks in the UK. ’Sunflower Books’ is a registered trademark in Germany and in the United States of America.

 AUTHORS who wish to submit manuscripts (proposals for books) should note that we publish just three series (the ‘Landscapes’ series, the ‘Sunflower Complete’ series and the ‘Walk&Eat’ series) and under no circumstances can we consider books that would not fit into one of these formats.
 (We are sometimes sent proposals for children’s books, poetry books and other unsuitable projects largely, we suspect, because the senders have seen the name Sunflower and have made assumptions about what we publish!).
 Items of this sort are immediately rejected.
 Moreover, manuscripts for possible inclusion in the Landscapes series have to be prepared in a clearly defined style to match our existing titles.
-For this reason, potential authors are strongly advised to contact us BEFORE commencing work on a title being written with a view to inclusion in either series.
+For this reason, potential authors are strongly advised to contact us BEFORE commencing work on a title being written with a view to inclusion in one of our series.
 Proposals (in writing, please) should be addressed to the Commissioning Editor, Sunflower Books, PO Box 36160, London SW7 3WS.
 (Please do NOT submit proposals in the form of attachments sent by e-mail; we NEVER open attachments from senders not known to us.
 It is important that we receive proposals in hard-copy form as we cannot afford to spend time printing out submissions that may be of no interest to us.)

 E-mail : Our e-mail address is email@example.com